B-Nilson/napsreview/README.md

 download each of those files and dump them into a `duckdb` database, as well as format and combine them into a single dataset.

+We also want to compare with another source for the same dataset to check timestamp alignment, so we download and archive data from the BC Government for the same time period as the NAPS data collected.

 ``` r
 library(napsreview)
 desired_years <- 1974:2023